- #1 What Remains of Edith Finch

 Nephise Begins tells the player what happened at the time before Nephise was an orb collector.
 The main setting is forest again, but this time without snow, instead a more sunny and foggy weather.

-Why You'll Like It: A short, relaxing exploration game that prioritizes atmosphere and a gentle, linear narrative journey.
+Why You'll Like It: A short, atmospheric exploration game that focuses on the simple pleasure of traversing a beautiful, quiet world.

 Dev: EQ Studios